scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ~~~~
 {: #figure-scmp-format title="SCMP message format"}

 - `Type`: it indicates the type of SCMP message.
-Its value determines the format of the info and data block.
+Its value determines the format of the type-dependent block.

 - `Code`: it provides additional granularity to the SCMP type.

 - `Checksum`: it is used to detect data corruption.

-- `InfoBlock`: optional field of variable length.
-The format is dependent on the message type.

-- `DataBlock`: optional field of variable length.
-The format is dependent on the message type.
+- `Type-dependent Block`: optional field of variable length which format is dependent on the message type.

 ## Message Types